Emoji History: Origins, Fun Facts & Most Popular Icons

 3. Emojis Go Global with Unicode (2010)

 The biggest shift happened in 2010, when the Unicode Consortium officially included emojis in Unicode Standard 6.0.
-This made it possible for emojis to be used consistently across all devices, from Apple to Android and beyond.
+This made it possible for emojis to be used consistently across all devices, from Apple to Android and beyond, so messages wouldn’t show garbled symbols when sent between different platforms.

 Source: Unicode 6.0 Release Notes